Changing into a lion is all fun and growls—until it isn’t.

 And the spunky “lady” from the streets who masquerades as another man’s mistress…

-Blessed with the second-sight—or cursed, depending upon which relative she believes—Laney sees her two possible futures: bleak and a soon-deceased victim (ack!) or frolicking with her fellow stagecoach passenger: a golden-eyed, tawny-haired gentleman—who’s anything but.
+Blessed with the second-sight—or cursed, depending upon which relative she believes—Laney sees her two possible futures: bleak and a soon-deceased victim (ack!) or frolicking with her fellow stagecoach passenger: a glittering-eyed, rough-hewn gentleman—who’s anything but.

 The miserable rip who’s already stepped on her dress, who keeps staring…